emanuelegiona/ns3-ext-process/README.md

 - Parallel process is started and kept alive until required

+- Support for remote-only processes, _i.e._ no launcher script needed

 - Bi-directional communication with processes based on TCP sockets

+- Support for server/client role selection for maximum compatibility with side process implementations

 - Multiple parallel processes supported (each with own `ExternalProcess` instance)